How to give notice on a Swedish lease?

 Why does one day here or there matter so much in the grand scheme of things when giving notice?

 Per rental law, calendar month is the rule.
 This means, for example, that the landlord of a privately owned property has a 3-month calendar month notification period.
 So, if the notice is given on April 30th and gets confirmed by the tenant, then the lease ends on July 31st.
 However, if the notice is given and confirmed on May 1, then the last day of the lease is August 31st.
+On "hyresrätter", so called council flats, the landlord also has to remember to give notice 3 calendar months before the lease expires.
+Otherwise, the lease automatically renews on a 3-month mutual notification period for both parties.
+Lots to keep straight as the type of apartment you sublet determines notification periods.

-When does one need to give notice?
+When does one not need to give notice?

 On privately owned properties, no one needs to give notice and the lease is over when the lease period is up.
 The only time notice needs to be given is if the landlord or the tenant wishes to end the lease prior to the lease period's end.